 Security impact: Insecure communication can be intercepted by an attacker positioned on the network (e.g., via a Man-in-the-Middle attack).
 This can lead to exposure of sensitive user data, session hijacking, or credential theft.
 If attackers gain access to this unencrypted data, they may use it to impersonate users, escalate privileges, or carry out further attacks.

-java.util.Randomclass to generate random numbers beacuse Application is using Random function instead of SecureRandom which is secure.
+Search in code java.util.Randomclass to generate random numbers beacuse Application is using Random function instead of SecureRandom which is secure.

 Bug: Use of Insecure Random Values